Learn more about Marymount's online DNP-FNP program.

 Marymount University’s online BSN to DNP-FNP program is accredited by the Commission on Collegiate Nursing Education (CCNE).
 CCNE is the leading accrediting agency for graduate nursing programs in the U.S.

 The comprehensive, faith-based education Marymount offers meets the needs of the whole student as they grow—academically, emotionally, and spiritually.
 While a credentialed, MSN-prepared nurse can assist in primary care settings as an FNP, a DNP opens innovative opportunities in business, managing medical practices, research, and academics.
-Take your nursing skills to the next level with Marymount University’s online BSN to DNP-FNP program.
+Take your nursing skills to the next level and join the next generation of nurse leaders with Marymount University’s online BSN to DNP-FNP program.